-Cyclone churns toward Bangladesh as storm toll rises in Sri Lanka
+Bangladesh raises storm warning to highest level as cyclone takes aim

 The meteorology department forecast torrential rains over the next 36 hours.

-Residents in seven densely populated districts in the south and center of Sri Lanka were asked to move away from unstable slopes in case of further landslides.
+Residents in seven densely populated districts in the south and centre of Sri Lanka were asked to move away from unstable slopes in case of further landslides.

 The wettest time of the year in Sri Lanka’s south is usually during the southern monsoon, from May to September.
 The island also receives heavy rains in the North West monsoonal season from November to February.